 How to Build a High Customer Health Score

 Modern consumers have become increasingly aware of the number of experiences they need to have before they will purchase.
-If you want to build your customer health score high, you must approach customer health as a cohesive, and thoughtfully considered issue.
-Such a review should not be treated as a knee jerk reaction to anything you do.
+If you want to build your customer health score high, you must approach customer health as a cohesive, and thoughtfully considered the issue.
+Such a review should not be treated as a knee-jerk reaction to anything you do.
 It is about building a 360-degree picture of your customer’s experience with your business.

 This means finding out what’s really important to each customer.
 This is not only helpful in eliminating problems in the long run but also gives you insight into how they feel about your business.